Skip to main content

 As explained by experts, “DIM alters estrogen metabolism by shifting metabolism from carcinogenic 16α-hydroxy to inert 2-hydroxy derivatives, and it antagonizes estrogen and androgen receptor activity.”

 In layman’s terms, this means that DIM changes how estrogen is processed in the body.
 Certain estrogen by-products may raise the risk of certain cancers, while others don’t.
 DIM helps influence estrogen to break down into harmless by-products instead.
-Additionally, DIM can help balance hormones by attaching to the same receptors that estrogen and testosterone (an androgen) do.
+Additionally, DIM can help balance hormones by attaching to the same receptors that estrogen and testosterone do.

 Prostate health